Frequently Asked Questions (FAQs) about Vice Presidential Records

 - How do I cite materials from records?

-- How do I request a photograph of Vice President Gore or Cheney?
+- How do I request a photograph of Vice President Gore, Cheney, Biden, or Pence?

-Processed and open Gore and Cheney Vice Presidential records are available to everyone.
+Processed and open Gore, Cheney, Biden, and Pence Vice Presidential records are available to everyone.
 Research inquiries can be made by mail, email, or telephone.
 Research also may be conducted on-site in the National Archives research room located in Washington, D.C.
 Researchers under the age of 14 must be accompanied by an adult researcher.

-Archivists must arrange, perform a line-by-line review, take any necessary preservation actions, and describe records before they can be made available to researchers.
-View a list of records open and available for research.
+Most of the Archival Operations Division’s holdings have been described in the National Archives Catalog, although many records are still unprocessed and unavailable for research.
+For access to any unprocessed records, researchers will need to submit a FOIA request.
+Archivists must arrange, perform a line-by-line review, take any necessary preservation actions, and describe unprocessed records before they can be made available to researchers.
+View a list of records already open and available for research.

-Gore and Cheney Vice Presidential records are reviewed under the terms of the Presidential Records Act (PRA) and Freedom of Information Act (FOIA).
-Materials that are restricted under the PRA remain closed for twelve years after the presidency.
+Gore, Cheney, Biden, and Pence Vice Presidential records are reviewed under the terms of the Presidential Records Act (PRA) and Freedom of Information Act (FOIA).
+Materials that are restricted under the PRA remain closed for twelve years after the end of a presidential administration.
 However the PRA also states records are accessible through the FOIA beginning five years after the end of the Administration.
 Materials closed under FOIA exemptions remain closed for longer, variable periods.
 The appropriate restrictions are cited for all closed information so researchers are fully informed about all materials being withheld.

 Yes.
-Any individual may request access to unprocessed Vice Presidential records by submitting a Freedom of Information Act (FOIA) request.
+Any individual may request access to unprocessed Gore, Cheney, and Biden Vice Presidential records by submitting a Freedom of Information Act (FOIA) request.

 Download the FOIA request form.